richardp2/richardp2.github.io/_posts/2014-05-25-world-jamboree-07.md

   <a title="View on Flickr" href="https://www.flickr.com/photos/richard-perry/13946120427/" class="flickrlink"> </a>
   </span>
   </div>
-  <p>Ok so I'm only on the third post in this series and I'm already getting behind, but I will try
-  to be better, honest ;-).</p>
 ---

 Ok so I'm only on the third post in this series and I'm already getting behind, but I will try to be